javiersantos/PiracyChecker/README.md

 	.start();
 ```

 **BE CAREFUL!!** Your app signature can be retrieved using a PiracyCheckerUtils method.
 Make sure that you have signed your APK using your production keystore and installed the version that you plan to distribute.
+Then copy the signature returned by this method on the console and paste in `.enableSigningCertificate("YOUR_APK_SIGNATURE")`

 ```Java
 // This method will print your app signature in the console